whoisbma/Game-Aesthetics-SP16/01-28-16/README.md

 #### What kind of aesthetics are you talking about?

+First, the above - the core mathematical truths behind simulated experiences of reality.
+Next,

 **Mechanics, Dynamics, Aesthetics**

 [![Mechanics Dynamics Aesthetics](https://raw.githubusercontent.com/whoisbma/Game-Aesthetics-SP15/master/images/MDA.png "Mechanics Dynamics Aesthetics")](http://www.cs.northwestern.edu/~hunicke/MDA.pdf)

+where “aesthetics” is defined as the psychological result of the interaction between the player and a game system - the phenomenological impact of a system on a user.
+The main idea here is that there can be “beauty” in systems and thus an aesthetic of systems.
+This is one kind of aesthetics that we’re concerned with.
+Click on the image to follow the link to the original paper.

 **Abstract/symbolic representation**